 As always, please contact us at 218-681-8045 if you have any questions

 Pennington County Humane Society has limited managed admission.
 If we have space available, we can intake animals by appointment only.
 Surrenders are only taken by appointment ONLY.

 Surrender FAQGet answers to frequently asked questions about surrendering an animal to Pennington County Humane Society.

 What do I need to bring to my appointment?
 In addition to your pet, please bring your pet's belongings.
 We ask you to bring items your pet is familiar with to ease the transition.
-Examples would include a bed, blanket, food, collar, leash, and toys.
+Examples include a bed, blanket, food, collar, leash, and toys.
 Please bring a driver’s license or other government-issued ID, proof of pet ownership, copies of veterinary records, and the surrender service fee.

 Can I find out what happens to my pet after it's surrendered to PCHS?
 Yes.
 If YOU contact PCHS, we'll let you know if your pet was adopted or placed with a rescue partner.
-However, we will not share adopter contact information or details about the rescue partner to which your pet is transferred.
+However, we will not share adopters' contact information or details about the rescue partner to which your pet is transferred.